CorrosiveTruths/corrosivetruths.github.io/_posts/2020-03-08-encoding-for-youtube.md

 Two interesting facts to note.

 The capture and transcoded files have the same video frames in them, but very different bitrates.
 NVEnc was running in real-time and so needed to use more bits to store the information.
-Transcodes were not done in real-time at the 'veryslow' preset (the slowest reasonable preset, the only slower one is called placebo for good reason).
+Transcodes were not done in real-time, but at the 'veryslow' preset (the slowest reasonable preset, the only slower one is called placebo for good reason).
 All this work was done on a variety of commodity equipment in parallel, so no transcode times are available.

 The variation between games is *enormous*.
 If you compare the smallest and largest transcoded bitrates, Forza is **more than 10 times** bigger than Rogue.
 Rogue Legacy is a four-way scrolling sprite-based game and was specifically chosen as easy to encode (along with Persona).